terra-money/docs/docs/migration/validator-gentx.md

 # Validator migration guide

 Follow this guide to become a validator on the Terra 2.0 chain.
 This guide walks you through making a `gentx` file that will be added to the validator chain.
+A `gentx` is a special transaction included in the genesis file that accomplishes three things:

+1. Registers your validator account as a validator operator account.
+2. Self-delegates the specified amount of LUNA tokens for staking.
+3. Links the validator operator account with a Tendermint node pubkey used to sign blocks.

-All validators that want to be included in the Terra 2.0 chain must follow these steps.
+All validators that want to be included in the Terra 2.0 chain must follow the steps below.

 ## Networks